-Remuneration for the CEO and other members of executive management comprises a basic salary, variable remuneration, pension and other remuneration.
-The guidelines apply until the Annual General Meeting 2021, unless the AGM decides otherwise.
+Remuneration for members of executive management comprises a basic salary, variable remuneration, pension and other remuneration.
+The guidelines apply until the Annual General Meeting 2025, unless the AGM decides otherwise.
 The guidelines do not include remuneration decided by the Annual General Meeting, such as, for example, remuneration to Board members or share-based incentive programs.
 All pension benefits are defined contribution plans.
 Variable remuneration is considered by the Remuneration Committee and decided on by the Board.

 Guidelines for promoting the Company's business strategy, long-term interests and sustainability

-The company's business goal is to be the leading supplier of products and services that reduce the time to achieve a healthy baby and improve the efficiency and control for IVF clinics.
+The Company's business goal is to be the leading supplier of products and services that reduce the time to achieve a healthy baby and improve the efficiency and control for IVF clinics.
 To achieve this, the Company is working on a strategy of growth-promoting priorities and efficiency-enhancing measures.
 In addition, there is a great focus on the employees.
-The company's strategies are based on a value-driven culture and core values, on sustainability and community engagement.
-The company's business concept provides collaboration that creates an efficient and strong Group.
-The company's vision, strategy and goals in various respects are described in more detail on the company's website www.vitrolife.com.
+The Company's strategies are based on a values-driven culture and core values, on sustainability and community engagement.
+The Company's business concept provides collaboration that creates an efficient and strong Group.
+The company's vision, strategy and goals in various respects are described in more detail on the Company's website www.vitrolife.com.

 Successful implementation of the Company's business strategy and the safeguarding of the Company's long-term interests, including its sustainability, requires that the Company can recruit and retain qualified employees with the right skills.
 To achieve this, the Company must be able to offer competitive compensation.
-The guidelines enable senior executives to be offered competitive total remuneration.
+The guidelines enable members of the executive management to be offered competitive total remuneration.